NHaket/navigating-meaning-spaces/README.md

 # Navigating Meaning Spaces

-This repository contains all data, code, and supplementary materials supporting the empirical studies presented in the thesis investigating word meaning through a positively eclectic approach combining theoretical frameworks with computational and experimental methods.
+This repository contains all code, analysis notebooks, and supplementary materials supporting the empirical studies presented in the thesis investigating word meaning through a positively eclectic approach combining theoretical frameworks with computational and experimental methods.

+**Note**: All participant data (questionnaire responses) are available on the Open Science Framework.

 ## Repository Structure
 ```